exoplatform/exo-documentation/docs/Installation.rst

        How to customize environment variables, such as JVM Memory and GC settings.

-    -  :ref:`Startup profiles <eXoProfiles>`
-       The runtime profiles which are used to enable/disable modules of eXo Platform.

     -  :ref:`Troubleshooting <Troubleshooting>`
        How to solve problems you may encounter when starting up eXo Platform.